OPEN: MON - FRI 8AM - 5PM

 Why waterproof plywood?

-Plywood is a brilliant material to work with.
-Compared to solid wood, it's much cheaper and more durable than chipboard or MDF, and plywood is visually pleasing enough to be used for furniture.
+Compared to solid wood, plywood is much cheaper and more durable than chipboard or MDF.
+Yet it is visually pleasing enough to be used for furniture.

 Plywood is made by glueing and compressing layers of veneers in opposite directions.
 This helps create a structurally strong board and helps keep the board as flat as possible.

 Unlike other wood-based materials, plywood isn't fully waterproof.
-Still, the good news is that you can take steps to stave off moisture from penetrating the board, thereby giving your plywood furniture a longer life.
-You must seal your plywood, especially if used in high moisture areas such as bathrooms, kitchens, or outdoor use.
+Still, the good news is that you can produce waterproof plywood, thereby giving your furniture a longer life.
+You must seal your plywood, mainly if used in high-moisture areas such as bathrooms, kitchens, or outdoors.

 Rot